rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Jesus said to him, Go your way; your faith has made you well.
 And immediately he recovered his sight and followed him on the way. ^1052

 Now when they drew near to Jerusalem, to Bethphage and Bethany, at the Mount of Olives, Jesus sent two of his disciples ^1101

 and said to them, Go into the village in front of you, and immediately as you enter it you will find a colt tied, on which no one has ever sat.
 Untie it and bring it. ^1102

-If anyone says to you, Why are you doing this? say, The Lord has need of it and will send it back here immediately. ^1103
+If anyone says to you, 'Why are you doing this?' say, 'The Lord has need of it and will send it back here immediately.' ^1103

 And they went away and found a colt tied at a door outside in the street, and they untied it. ^1104